apache/activemq/THREAT_MODEL.md

 - **No protection for operators against themselves.** The model provides nothing against an admin, and nothing against a client on an unconfigured broker. *(documented)*
-- **No unbounded-resource defense by default.** Without `maxFrameSize` / `maxInflatedDataSize` (and connection/memory limits) set, a client can drive the broker to OOM; that is explicitly the operator's bound to set.
+- **No unbounded-resource defense by default.** Without `maxUncommittedCount`, `maxDestinations`, `maxFrameSize` / `maxInflatedDataSize` (and connection/memory limits) set, a client can drive the broker to OOM;
+  that is explicitly the operator's bound to set.
   *(documented — `SECURITY.md`)*
 - **No safety when the deserialization allow-list is widened.** Setting `SERIALIZABLE_PACKAGES=*` or client `setTrustAllPackages(true)`, or